DIX Metals Process Tour

 DIX Metals stocks a wide range of aluminum plate and bar products.
 Whether customers need tool steel, stainless steel plate, aluminum plate or something more exotic for their metal blanks, they'll find what they’re looking for.
 And if, by chance, something is not in stock, odds are good it can be obtained fast.

 DIX Metals has established strategic relationships with mill source suppliers.
-As part of an ongoing planning strategy, materials are purchase in large volumes to gain competitive pricing.
+As part of an ongoing planning strategy, materials are purchased in large volumes to gain competitive pricing.
 This process guarantees inventory reserves of critical sizes over the course of inventory turn cycles.
 Savings are then passed on to customers.
 This process further ensures that DIX Metals will always be a cost-effective resource.

 Once the job is released into production, DIX Metals’ team of professionals follows a specific sequence of production steps as defined by Job Planning in the job traveler.
 There are many quality checks that occur during the production process at critical milestones to ensure work is being performed within tolerances.
 While some jobs may only require one or two production processes, 75 percent of process orders use all three, adding tighter tolerance at every step.